solutionsmapgears/Scribe/README.markdown

         -i/--input: (default ./) Input directory
         -o/--output: (default ./result/) Output directory
-        -t/--tabulation: (default 4) Number of spaces to use as tabulation
+        -t/--tabulation: (default 4) Number of spaces to use as tabulation -f/--file: (default config) Config file.
+Path can be absolute or relative to the scribe.py file.

     Other options
     -------------
         -c/--clean: If this option is specified, the layers from each scale level are included in the output mapfile with 'INCLUDE' tags.
 If not specified, the content of each scale level is outputted directly in the resulting mapfile.

 Input
 -----

 The following files should be present in the input directory <br />
     * scales: contains the scale levels and denominators (MINSCALEDENOM <br />
     * variables: contains variables that can be called as follow : @myvariable <br />
     * map: contains everything inside the MAP tag that is not a LAYER <br />
-    * layers: contains the layers
+    * Any ".layer" file: contain the layers
+    * Any config file: indicates the order in which the ".layer" files should be included

     Example for file 'scales'
     -------------------------